Ferrodark soliton collisions: Breather formation, pair reproduction, and spin-mass separation: Collisions of a type-II pair and a mixed type pair: reflection and spin-mass separation

 We now consider a FDS and an antiFDS of a different type with opposite velocities and initial positions symmetric with respect to the origin.
-The most conspicuous phenomenon is that, as $Z_2$ kinks in the spin order, the type-I FDS and the type-II antiFDS reflect.
-This is a generic feature of $Z_2$ kinks~\cite{Campbell83} since if passing through happens, the region between the kink and the antikink is at some value $F_0$ different from the ground state value, the energy of this configuration is proportional to $L$ [inset in Fig.~\ref{fig:differenttype} (b5)] and hence $L $ can not approach infinity.
+As $\mathbb{Z}_2$ kinks in the spin order, the type-I FDS and the type-II antiFDS reflect.
+This is a generic feature of $\mathbb{Z}_2$ kinks~\cite{Campbell83} since if passing through happens, the region between the kink and the antikink is at some value $F_0$ different from the ground state value, the energy of this configuration is proportional to $L$ [inset in Fig.~\ref{fig:differenttype} (b5)] and hence $L $ can not approach infinity.
 However in viewing of the mass superfluid density the type-I FDS and the type-II antiFDS pass through each other [Fig.~\ref{fig:differenttype}(b1)-(b5)].
-This phenomenon manifests spin-mass separation, a novel feature in kink collisions due to the presence of two orders in the spinor superfluid and a related phenomenon called spin-charge separation is normally expected to occur in strongly correlated systems~\cite{giamarchi2003quantum}.
-Another notable feature is that the collision position is not at the origin but is shifted towards the incoming side of the type-I FDS [Fig.~\ref{collision_processes}(e), Fig.~\ref{fig:differenttype} (a3)(b3)].
+This phenomenon manifests spin-mass separation, a novel feature in FDS collisions due to the presence of two orders in the spinor superfluid.
+Yet, it is not clear the reason why the mass superfluid densities prefer passing through rather than reflecting, deserving future investigations.
+A related phenomenon called spin-charge separation is normally expected to occur in strongly correlated systems~\cite{giamarchi2003quantum}.
+Another notable feature is that the collision position is not at the origin but is shifted towards the incoming side of the type-I FDS [Fig.~\ref{fig:II_mix}(b), Fig.~\ref{fig:differenttype} (a3)(b3)].
 For the inelastic collision process, the energy loss is unavoidable and therefore the out-going velocity of the type-I FDS decreases while the out-going velocity of the type-II antiFDS increases~\cite{Xiaoquan22}, yielding the shift of the collision position.
 No annihilation appears in this collision process [Fig.~\ref{fig:differenttype}(a3)].